 The student host assumes responsibility for the welfare of guests between the ages of 11 and 16 and those without photo identification.

-- Policy violations requiring immediate action (removal from the residence hall and/or revocation of guest privileges) will be referred to a Residential Programs Conduct Meeting or Dean’s Discipline process.
+- Policy violations requiring immediate action (removal from the residence hall and/or revocation of guest privileges) will be referred to a Residential Life Conduct Meeting or Dean’s Discipline process.

-- If the policy violation results in the arrest of the host and/or guest, the guest pass and guest privileges will be immediately revoked by Public Safety.
+- If the policy violation results in the arrest of the host and/or guest, or in the event of other serious policy violations, the guest pass and guest privileges will be immediately revoked by Public Safety.

-- Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made for undergraduate halls by Residential Programs and/or the Office of Judicial Affairs and Community Standards.
+- Decisions on the reinstatement of guest privileges and of a host’s privilege to sign in guests will be made for undergraduate halls by Residential Life and/or the Office of Student Conduct and Community Standards.